streamcoreai/streamcore-server/README.md

 Most voice stacks force everything into one runtime.
 StreamCoreAI is built differently: keep the real-time path in Go, but let product, AI, and integration teams move faster in TypeScript and Python.

-This directory is the Go server component in a multi-package repository.
-For how it maps to split repositories and published SDKs, see [Repository layout](../docs/repository-structure.md).
+This repository is the Go server component in the StreamCoreAI project family.
+For the split-repo layout, see [Repository layout](https://github.com/streamcoreai/docs/blob/main/repository-structure.md).

 ## Why StreamCoreAI